MIMI-wfp/tanzania_nps5_cleaning/CONTRIBUTING.md

 If you would like to contribute to the MIMI project, please reach out to us at [HQ.MIMIGitHub@wfp.org](HQ.MIMIGitHub@wfp.org) to discuss your proposeed contribution, and to arrange contributor access our repositories.

 ### Cloning a MIMI repository

 So that you can start contributing to a MIMI repository, you may wish to clone the repository to your local machine or cloud hosted development environment.
 To do so, please follow the these [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 If you use the GitHub Desktop app, you can alternatively follow these [instructions](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).

-### Repository structure

-The structure of this repository is outlined in the [README.md](https://github.com/kmtang/MIMI/blob/main/README.md#introducing-the-mimi-github-repository) file.
-As explained, it's organised into 4 sub-sections:

-* `data_constrained` - Projects relating to MIMI data-constrained contexts<br>
-* `data_rich` - Projects relating to MIMI data-rich contexts<br>
-* `training` - Code and materials used for training and workshops<br>
-* `universal_functions` - Code and functions applicable across all projects, regardless of context

-Please ensure that your contributions are pushed to most relevant section of the repository, if you are unsure, please discuss with the MIMI team.

 ### Branches

-The main branch in this repository should only contain finalised and clean code, therefore please do not commit your changes directly to the main branch!
+The main branch of MIMI repositories should only contain finalised and clean code, therefore please do not commit your changes directly to the main branch!

 Therefore please create a new branch for any code that is a work in progress, and name your branch according to the following naming convention: `author_keyword1_keyword2`